darinz/ML/practice-1/p4/solution_p4.md

 **Key insight:** **Ridge regression** implements the **bias-variance tradeoff** through L2 regularization.

-**16. For a linear regression model, start with random values for each coefficient.
+**Problem 16.
+For a linear regression model, start with random values for each coefficient.
 The sum of the squared errors is calculated for each pair of input and output values.
 A learning rate is used as a scale factor, and the coefficients are updated in the direction towards minimizing the error.
 The process is repeated until a minimum sum squared error is achieved or no further improvement is possible.
 What is this process called?**
 *   (a) LASSO
 *   (b) Gradient Descent
 *   (c) Least squares